button-inc/emissions-elt-demo/README.md

 - `terraform plan` to view what will be changed.
 - `terraform apply` to apply the changes to the cluster.
 - `terraform destroy` to tear down the resources.

+## Metabase

+A Metabase instance is spun up in a GCP Compute Engine VM for Pilot usage.
+Each instantiation of EED's metabase will have a new IP, so you will need to go into the GCP Console to acquire that IP.
+When logged in, you can go to the [Compute Engine VM dashboard](https://console.cloud.google.com/compute/instances?project=emissions-elt-demo) and look for an instance named "eed-metabase".
+You can copy the external IP and access on port `:3000`.